openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 Gateways expose this read only channel:

 - version (this is a firmware version of your Tahoma gateway)
+- status (this is a status of your Tahoma gateway)

 Roller shutters, screens, blinds, garage doors, awnings & windows expose these channels: